 The Scablands: A scarred landscape as strange as fiction (2014)

-The Scablands: A scarred landscape as strange as fiction was published by Scott K. Johnson.
-Scott is a hydrogeologist, educator, and a technical contributor to Ars Technica.
+The Scablands: A scarred landscape as strange as fiction was published by Scott K. Johnson, a hydrogeologist, on Ars Technica.
 In 2014, he made a trip to Eastern Washington to check out the Scablands first hand.
 At Frenchman Coulee, he met up with local geologist, Bruce Bjornstad.

 Where the Great River Bends (2008)